C-Undritz/Pattern-Spiel/README.md

 2.	being simple to use; effectively this is a few pages with the interactive elements presented only when they need to be for ease of navigation.

 ## Functional Requirements.
-1. Responsive design; assumption is that most users will browse through to the site from a mobile or tablet, therefore Bootstrap grid/CSS grid was used to ensure that the website is responsive.
+1. Responsive design; assumption is that most users will browse through to the site from a mobile or tablet.
 3. Link to main menu from button positioned ?
 4. A feedback function/form that will allow the sending of feedback to an existing email using JSMail
 5. Clear and obvious links to social media platforms